devinrhode2/Specials-Board/README.markdown

 License
 -------

-The Specials Board Theme for Panic Coda by [Joseph Bergantine](http://joebergantine.com) is released under a [Creative Commons Attribution Share-Alike 3.0 License](http://creativecommons.org/licenses/by-sa/3.0/us/).
+Specials Board, The Railscast Theme for Coda by [Joseph Bergantine](http://joebergantine.com) and others is released under a [Creative Commons Attribution Share-Alike 3.0 License](http://creativecommons.org/licenses/by-sa/3.0/us/).

+Seestyles for the custom syntax modes: bash, gettext i18n, and Makefile courtesy of Rudolf Adamkovič (Salutis) <salutis@me.com>

+Specials Board is based on Ryan Bates' beautiful [Railcast Theme for TextMate](http://railscasts.com/about) as well as its inspiration, [idlefingers by Damien Timewell](http://fluidsyntax.com/blog/articles/idlefingers-textmate-theme).

 Installation
 ------------